 - Windows and doors

-Use polyurethane insulation foam for large spaces between the foundation and house frame.
+Use polyurethane insulation foam for large spaces between the foundation and the house frame.
 This foam expands and occupies the large gaps (0.5 inches and more); you can use silicone or latex sealant for small gaps.
 Ensure you use heat-resistant caulk when sealing air duct leaks around water heater vents and stoves.

 - Attic and crawl space